harvardartmuseums/uvm-2018/README.md

 ## What is the HAM DIET?

 HAM = Harvard Art Museums

+HAM is a teaching museum at a research university.

 DIET = Digital Infrastructure and Emerging Technology

+"DIET is here to do good things with interesting data.
+We are here to make sure the ones and zeros are flowing.
+We are here to make sure every datum has a happy life from beginning to end and does the most meaningful work for the institution.
+Through technology we make a great art collection accessible to the museums' staff, to everyone at Harvard, and to the world."

 ## Guiding Principles
 Organized data is infinitely malleable.
 Given the right situation, we can bend data to our will.